BrandonTang89/BatchSD/README.md

 What is up with the random "403" Errors?
 ANS: Youtube doesn't really like people downloading videos from their site.
      Hence there is a cap on the number of videos one is able to download per unit time.
-     "403" error just means that youtube is blocking the downloads However BatchSD tries to deal with this by skipping that video and remembering to come back to download it.
+     "403" error just means that youtube is blocking the downloads.
+     However BatchSD tries to deal with this by skipping that video and remembering to come back to download it.

      TLDR, don't worry, if you leave batchSD running long enough, all the songs will eventually be downloaded.